mpacala00/spring-angular-forum/README.md

 | ADMIN     | user:delete, user:update                |

-**content:view** allows for viewing other users' profiles, **content:add** allows for adding additional categories, rest is self-explanatory
+**content:view** allows the viewing of other users' profiles, **content:add** allows creating new categories, rest is self-explanatory

 ## JWT implementation
 Example token looks like this: